Here are all the security products you need to fortify your garage & yard for burglary prevention.

 • Stop prowlers from hiding in your shrubbery (especially near

-your windows and doors) by trimming it down to knee-high.
-The lower, the
+your windows and doors) by trimming it down - the lower, the

-• Stop a burglar from using the tools in your tool shed to break into your home.
+• Burglar-proof your tool shed to stop a burglar from using your tools to break into your home.
 Learn all about padlocks, hasps, and hinges in Door Reinforcement.

 • Security yard signs and window decals deter 76 percent of burglars.
 Even though they know that many signs are phony, they'll move on to an easier target just in case.
 But "the best bluff is no bluff" - it's better to have (and use) a real alarm system.

-• If you happen to be working in the yard when danger arises (fire, medical, or criminal), you can have a remote-control pocket fob for your Alarm System.
+• If you happen to be in your yard when danger arises (fire, medical, or criminal), you can have a remote-control pocket fob for your Alarm System.